Ultimation/OCD-Box/README.txt

 of which cannot be in the up position, if it is in this position, then that single arm will come out and switch it back

+Mode 3:
+Only currently designed, not fully written, not implimented.
+Only to be made soon.
+More is written about on blog.
+Basically you have to switch them on in correct order to get them all up to the top!

 Mode Madagascar: This is a mode that is enabled if no mode is enabled, which should never happen, it basically just flashes the LEDs and makes sure